shane-chris-barker/bop_brain/README.md

 I will add more information here as the project progresses.

 ---
+## ✅️ What Bop Brain Can Do Right Now
+- Starts MQTT broker with 2 topics - One for incoming events, One for outgoing events.
+- Process text strings, map them to events and dispatch them into an events MQTT queue
+- Receive Base64 encoded images but not do anything with them

 ## 🛠️ Planned Features

-- Map voice commands sent via AMQP or MQTT to events and dispatch them to an AMQP or MQTT queue
 - Recognise a face trained via an ONNX model (You can train your own face using my [face trainer repo](https://github.com/shane-chris-barker/face-recognition-trainer))
 - Configurable hardware abstraction
 - Pi-specific startup optimizations